kiendaotac/lumen-installer/.github/SUPPORT.md

 # Support Questions

-The Laravel support guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions#support-questions).
+The Lumen support guide can be found in the [Lumen documentation](https://lumen.laravel.com/docs/).